Geus7/Node.js/README.md

 <br>
 First install the necessary node.js and npm packages using the original browser and terminal.The commands include:
-After installing node.js from the website https://nodejs.org/,run the following in the command prompt: node -v npm install npm install express body-parser sqlite3
+After installing node.js from the website https://nodejs.org/ ,run the following in the command prompt: node -v npm install npm install express body-parser sqlite3